bwalex/tc-play/README.md

 It is based solely on the documentation available on the TrueCrypt website, many hours of trial and error and the output of the Linux' TrueCrypt client.
-As it turns out, most technical documents on TrueCrypt contains mistakes, hence the trial and error approach.
+As it turns out, most technical documents on TrueCrypt contain mistakes, hence the trial and error approach.